NoBlackBoxes/LastBlackBox/boxes/1_electrons/README.md

 # Electrons

 Electrons are sub-atomic particles with a negative electric charge.
-Their negative charge produces an *electric field* that attracts positive charges and repels negative charges.
+Their negative charge produces an *electrostatic force* that attracts positive charges and repels negative charges.

 <p align="center">
 <img src="_images/electron.png" alt="Electron" width="150" height="150">
 <p>

-In this box, we will learn about electricity...how to measure and hot to **control** it.
+In this box, we will learn about electricity...how to measure it and how to **control** it.

 ----